Awais7899/Awais7899/README.md

-# Hi there! 👋 I'm Awais Ahmad
+# Hi there! 👋

-🚀 React Native Developer | 💻 Full-Stack Developer

-### About Me
-I'm a passionate software engineer with expertise in mobile development currently working as a Software engineer at Hybreathe.
+I'm Awais Ahnad, a  passionate software engineer currently working as a Software engineer at Hybreathe.

+## 🌟 Overview
+Hello!
+I am a passionate **React Native Developer** with 2+ years of experience in building high-quality, scalable, and user-friendly mobile applications.
+I specialize in mobile app development and have expertise in frontend and backend technologies.
+I am always eager to learn new skills and solve challenging problems to deliver better solutions.

+- 🔭 Currently working on **real-time video calling apps** and **location-based parking solutions**.
+- 💬 Open to discussing **React Native development**, **WebRTC**, and **Firebase integration**.
+- 🌱 Always learning and improving my skills in **TypeScript**, **Redux Toolkit**, and **AWS**.

+---

 ### Most Used Languages
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Awais7899&layout=compact&theme=radical)